rvacoderdojo/lessons/robocode/java-with-robocode/bot-brains/README.md

 concepts, but provide it in library form to let our coders concentrate on the more interesting aspects of developing battle strategy and bots.

+This code base allows for delving in to a wide variety of Java concepts through linked, teachable code.

 Ideas demonstrated and present in this code base include:
 - Java Beans
     - [Example of Getters/Setters](https://github.com/rvacoderdojo/lessons/blob/master/robocode/java-with-robocode/bot-brains/src/main/java/coderdojo/bots/robobrain/EnemyInfo.java#L121)